 As the fastest-growing generation, Generation Z has become a hot topic in conversations surrounding hotel, restaurant and bar design.
 Loosely defined as the group born between 1997 and 2012, the youngest members of Generation Z are entering their twenties, inching towards the possession of disposable incomes, and seeking hospitality experiences to spend them on.
 To meet their unique needs, designers, architects, hoteliers and restauraunteurs need to become familiar with the way in which Gen Z’s guest demands differ, and respond with innovative solutions to cater to them.

-For Sleep & Eat Virtual, our 2020 cohort of designers and hotel brands will be rising to precisely this challenge; creating immersive guestrooms, dining experiences and more, all uniquely designed to meet the demands of the guest of 15 years time.
+For Sleep & Eat Virtual, our 2020 cohort of designers and hotel brands rose to precisely this challenge; creating immersive guestrooms, dining experiences and more, all uniquely designed to meet the demands of the guest of 15 years time.
 From integrating social media technology to crafting authentic ‘local’ experiences, we explore the design trends tipped to please the upcoming generation, and the inspiring hospitality projects of our 2020 designer cohort already leading the way.

 The Use of Innovative Technology